Firedynex/Social-Media-App/README.md

 * Lists (tier lists, movie list, normal lists)
 * Commenting, upvoting, and downvoting
 * Profiles
+Users will be able to create and post these

 Run frontend:
 1. Using the terminal or git bash, switch into "SocialMediaFrontend" folder